SteveD3/steved3.github.io/_posts/2021-12-14-Phishing-2021-Year-In-Review.md

 <br><br>
 **Figure 2:** Examples of PUA scams targeting people in New York and Wisconsin.

 As COVID-19 lockdowns started to take hold and the public was gripped by daily reminders of the health risks and scarcity of basic goods and services, the phishing space became a strange place.
-All of the normal expected phishing attacks remained, from finance to social media, and streaming media, as well as gaming.
+All of the normal expected phishing attacks remained.
+There were phishing attacks targeting finance, streaming media, social networks, and gaming.
 However, criminals started to focus their efforts on topical things as well, but only passively.

 There were half-assed attempts to leverage COVID-19 and the public's drive to obtain information about, or access, to a vaccine.
 These attempts were somewhat successful, as they drove traffic to the domains, but the final result was a generic email phishing attempt.
 The image below is an example that leveraged the Centers for Disease Control and Prevention (CDC) and the Department of Energy in the United States.
 <br><br>